MIPPL/nephele-org-website/public/content/developers/tutorials/kickstart-your-dapp-frontend-development-with-create-eth-app/index.md

 ## What's next? {#whats-next}

-If you have questions about _create-eth-app_, go to the [Sablier community server](https://discord.gg/bsS8T47), where you can get in touch with the authors of _create-eth-app_.
+If you have questions about _create-NEPH-app_, go to the [Sablier community server](https://discord.gg/bsS8T47), where you can get in touch with the authors of _create-NEPH-app_.
 As some first next steps you might want to integrate a UI framework like [Material UI](https://material-ui.com/), write GraphQL queries for the data that you actually need and setup the deployment.